 - STROLLER TRAVEL SYSTEM The stroller and carseat combo set is designed with ample storage including an extra-large basket and trays for parents and children, making it a convenient stroller travel system.
 Stroller holds child up to 50 lbs.

-- Parent tray with 2 cupholders and a center console; Child Tray with 2 cup holders and a center console
+- Parent tray with two cup holders and center compartment

 - Versatile Stroller and Car Seat Combo with 6 Modes of Use: The Baby Trend Passport Switch Modular Travel System is a versatile stroller and car seat combination featuring our EZ-Lift PLUS Infant Car Seat and Base